 Seminars encourage creativity and aesthetic awareness and promote the understanding of various art forms in historical and contemporary settings.
 Recent Artist seminars have included “Dark City: Film Noir as Material Culture,” “The Art of Stand-Up Comedy,” and “The Dinner Party: An Invitation to the History and Heritage of Women.”

 Seminars consider the challenges, cultural differences, and responsibilities that we face in our families, our communities, our nation, and the world.
 Recent Citizen seminars have included “Strategies in Negotiation,” Violence, Crime and Punishment,” and “In the Shadow of the Holocaust.”

 All Honors students are required to complete HNR 111, Introduction to the Life of the Mind, in their first year, which serves as an introduction to the Honors Program.
-Thereafter, students may consider how the seminars fit into their four-year plans as they schedule their seminars to make allowances for such opportunities as internships, study abroad, study in Washington, D.C., or the completion of a second major.
+Thereafter, students may consider how the seminars fit into their four-year plans.
 As with all scheduling issues, Honors students are urged to consult with their academic advisors/mentors and the Associate Dean of Honors for guidance in scheduling their seminars.